When searching for options for updating your system’s storage, nothing is better than SSDs.

 However, is it worth it over the Samsung 860 Evo?

-1. Sequential Read and Write Speeds
+Sequential Read and Write Speeds

-Generally, both these speeds refer to how quickly data is written or read from the drive sequentially.
+Sequential read and write speeds are among the core features of any SSD.
+Generally, both the read and write speeds refer to how quickly data is written or read from the drive sequentially.

 In contrast, random read or write speed doesn’t have any sequence.
 Data is scattered, and the whole process is kind of inconsistent.

-As we are talking about the Crucial MX500, it has a read speed of 560 MB/s and a write speed of 510 MB/s.
+As we are talking about Crucial MX500, it has a read speed of 560 MB/s and a write speed of 510 MB/s.
 In the Samsung 860 Evo, the read speed is 550 MB/s, and the write speed is a tad higher, which is 520 MB/s.

-Even the random read/write speeds for both these SSDs are pretty close.
+On the other hand, the random read/write speeds for both these SSDs are pretty close.
 The random read is 95000 IOPS for the model from Crucial, whereas it is 97000 IOPS for Samsung.

 Similarly, the random write for Crucial is 90000 IOPS, and for Samsung, it is 88000 IOPS.

 See how close they are.
-And only due to this, no average gamer would feel the differences between these two models.
+And due to this, no average gamer would feel the differences between these two models.

 Let’s say you’re a gaming freak and love to store games in your system so that you can play those later.
 In that case, you need an SSD with a capacity of no less than 500 GB.

 The reason is simple.
 Games usually have a size ranging from 40 to 70 GB, and often they require some extra patches.
 When you have an SSD with a size of 512 GB or 1 TB, it gets easy to store multiple games and other operating files.

 As for both these models, they come with multiple capacities.
 The Crucial MX500 has options with capacities like 250 GB, 500 GB,1TB, and 2 TB.
-Quite diverse… Isn’t it?
+Quite diverse, isn’t it?